 How to Get Around St. Augustine

 St. Augustine is a walkable city if you are staying in or near the downtown area.
-They also have a trolley system that stops at all major tourist attractions and the nearby beaches.
+They also have a trolley system that stops at all major tourist attractions and nearby beaches.
 Many hotels and inns also offer bike rentals to help you get places faster.

 St. Augustine is pretty small and safe, so walking everywhere is easy.
 If you are staying outside of downtown or closer to the beaches, you might want to consider keeping your rental car to get to all the places you need to go.